maziac/DeZog/design/Disassembly.md

 Otherwise these would show up as error (not associated breakpoints), and would be removed, at the next start of an debug session.

+### General Approach

+Before the actual opcode-to-text conversion is done an analysis is done.
+Goal is to find blocks of opcodes that belong together and to find subroutines.
+The blocks are used mainly for assigning labels.

+A block and a subroutine are often, but not always the same.

+Normally all instructions that jump to addresses in the same subroutine without any "holes" in it are marked to belong to the same block.
+The block a specific address belongs to is found in 'blocks' and set up in 'partitionBlocks()'.
+A new block also starts if there is a starting node ('isStartingNode') found, even if there is no hole.
+This allows to deal with subroutines that e.g. loop to addresses lower than the actual subroutine start address.
+These nodes belong to the same subroutine but are located in different blocks.
+This is required because it is otherwise not possible to deal with local labels.

+A node does not need to belong to one subroutine only.
+It is possible that part (the end) of a subroutine is shared between 2 or more subroutines.

+The system is not perfect and cannot be perfect because in assembler (e.g. compared to C) there is no clear entry or exit point of subroutines.

+Here are the general steps taken to do a complete disassembly:

+1. **createNodes()**: Creates all nodes that are present in the this.nodes map.
+The nodes at this point only contain the start address.
+2. **fillNodes()**: The nodes are filled with info (e.g. callees, callers, predecessors, successors, ...).
+Additional nodes are created for 'bank border' calls.
+I.e. calls that would cross a bank to a multi-bank slot.
+3. **markSubroutines()**: nodes are searched to find nodes with RET, RET CC, RET or RETN.
+These nodes and their predecessor nodes are marked as a subroutine.
+All node that are called by another node are marked as 'isStartingNode'.
+4. **partitionBlocks()**: All nodes are searched (from low address to high).
+All recursive branches of that node are added to the same block if they do not include a "hole" or are not a new stating node.
+5. **assignNodeLabels()**: Assigns labels to block starts and the recursive local labels.
+The prefix for a subroutine is determined by '(isSubroutine && isStartingNode) == true)'.
+6. **assignOpcodeReferenceLabels()**: The labels for the jumps and calls have been analyzed already.
+But there are still data references (e.g. "LD A,(nn)") that could point to code, e.g. for self modifying code.
+These are assigned 'otherLabels' here.

 ### Special Problems

 There are a few special problems to solve in the disassembly and sometimes no real solution exists.